Select from the following

 An apicoectomy, or root-end resection, is the removal of the root tip and the surrounding infected tissue of an abscessed tooth.
 This procedure may be indicated when inflammation and infection persists in the area around the root tip but cannot be addressed by retreatment through the tooth.

-Full mouth reconstruction, as the name suggests, is the dental procedure used to rebuild one's entire dentition to a more healthy, functional and youthful state.
-While smile makeovers will correct minor or moderate dental issues, full mouth reconstruction is warranted in cases that involve very complex bites, many missing teeth, or severely worn, damaged, or decayed teeth that affect one's quality of life.
-Pain may or may not always be a reported symptom of one's dental condition, but often it is associated with TMD or trauma from accidents and blunt force injuries and may necessitate full mouth reconstruction.
+Full mouth reconstruction, as the name suggests, is the dental procedure to rebuild one's entire dentition to a more healthy, functional and youthful state.
+While smile makeovers will correct minor or moderate dental issues, full mouth reconstruction is warranted in cases of very complex bites, many missing teeth, severely worn, damaged, or decayed teeth that affect one's quality of life.
+Pain may or may not always be a reported symptom of one's dental condition, but very often is associated with TMD or trauma from accidents and blunt force injuries and may necessitate full mouth reconstruction.

 Correcting the aforementioned conditions with full mouth reconstruction may entail some or all of the following treatment modalities:

-- Dental implants & restorations to replace 1 or more missing teeth
+- Dental implants and restorations to replace one or more missing teeth

 - Dental bridges to replace missing or broken teeth